89luca89/distrobox/docs/useful_tips.md

 To detect you can just check the environment variable `"${CONTAINER_ID}"`, if set, you're in a distrobox.

-## Launch a distrobox from you applications list
+## Launch a distrobox from your applications list

 Starting from distrobox 1.4.0, containers created will automatically generate a desktop entry.
 For containers generated with older versions, you can use:

-`distrobox generate-entry you-container-name`
+`distrobox generate-entry your-container-name`

 To delete it:

-`distrobox generate-entry you-container-name --delete`
+`distrobox generate-entry your-container-name --delete`

 ## Create a distrobox with a custom HOME directory